graphhopper/directions-api/routing.md

 instructions| `true`  | If instruction should be calculated and returned vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicles are foot, bike, mtb, racingbike, motorcycle, small_truck, bus and truck.
 See [here](./supported-vehicle-profiles.md) for the details. elevation   | `false` | If `true` a third dimension - the elevation - is included in the polyline or in the GeoJson.
 IMPORTANT: If enabled you have to use a modified version of the decoding method or set points_encoded to `false`.
 See the points_encoded attribute for more details.
 Additionally a request can fail if the vehicle does not support elevation.
-See the features object for every vehicle. points_encoded | `true`  | If `false` a GeoJson array in `point` is returned.
-If `true` the resulting route will be encoded leading to big bandwith reduction.
-You'll need a special handling for the decoding of this string on the client-side, see the Java or JavaScript client code above.
-It is especially important to use our decoding methods if you set `elevation=true`! calc_points    | `true`  | If the points for the route should be calculated at all.
-Sometimes only the distance and time is necessary. debug          | `false` | If true, the output will be formated. type           | `json`  | Specifies the resulting format of the route, for `json` the content type will be application/json.
+See the features object for every vehicle. points_encoded     | true    | If `false` the coordinates in `point` and `snapped_waypoints` are returned as array using the order [lon,lat,elevation] for every point.
+If `true` the coordinates will be encoded as string leading to less bandwith usage.
+You'll need a special handling for the decoding of this string on the client-side.
+We provide open source code code in Java and JavaScript, see the clients section.
+It is especially important to use our official client or code if you set `elevation=true`! calc_points    | `true`  | If the points for the route should be calculated at all printing out only distance and time. debug          | `false` | If true, the output will be formated. type           | `json`  | Specifies the resulting format of the route, for `json` the content type will be application/json.
 Other possible format options: <br> `jsonp` you'll need to provide the callback function via the callback parameter.
 The content type will be application/javascript<br> `gpx`, the content type will be application/gpx+xml, see below for more parameters.